 Since then I have evolved into a bit of a generalist (one who knows less and less about more and more).
 My wife and I moved to Maine and started new chapters in our lives in the early 1990’s.
 I missed teaching, so I signed up as a Substitute Teacher at several local High Schools, began teaching computer courses via our town’s Community Services programs, and started tutoring math students after school – in addition to my computer and marketing consulting work.

-I have now been tutoring math students for 20 years, and occasionally teaching math classes when needed as a substitute.
+I have now been tutoring math students for over 20 years, and occasionally teaching math classes when needed as a substitute.
 Along the way, I became the father of two boys who are now in high school – which has added another perspective to my ramblings.
 I have started this blog to document, revisit, and hopefully improve upon many of the approaches that have helped students the most over these years.
 Some of the postings are explanations that have evolved over many tutoring sessions.
 Others are musings about how math “should be” taught… some from personal experience, and some hoping I will follow my own advice “next time”.

 I hope this blog, despite being a perpetual “work in progress”, will: